balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   - If you would like to use a USB key to flash a NVME drive attached to your Jetson Orin Nano (SD) Devkit NVME, simply insert the USB flasher Key in your device and connect power to the board.

-  - If you would like the same SD-Card, USB Key or NVME, on which the balenaOS flasher image has been written, to be used as both install and boot media, please use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
+  - If you would like the same SD-Card, USB Key or NVME, on which the balenaOS flasher image has been written, to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:

   ```json
   "installer": {